 With a touchscreen cockpit and comprehensive navigation, communications and flight safety suite, the Phenom is an ideal training aircraft to prepare students selected to fly multi‑engine aircraft for frontline service, such as the Boeing C‑17A Globemaster III and the Airbus A400M Atlas C.1.
 It provides training in the complexities of flying with a second engine, operating at high altitude, multi‑aircraft formations, asymmetric flying, crew resource management, emergency and airways procedures.

-The Phenom is powered by two rear‑mounted Pratt & Whitney Canada PW617F turbofan engines developing 3,640lbs thrust with dual Full Authority Digital Engine Control (FADEC).
+The Phenom is powered by two rear‑mounted Pratt & Whitney Canada PW617F turbofan engines which develop 3,640lbs thrust with dual Full Authority Digital Engine Control (FADEC).
 The aircraft can high speed cruise at 405 knots (466mph or 750km/h) and reach an altitude of 41,000ft (12,497m).

-Designed by Airbus Military (now Airbus Defence and Space) the A400M's maiden flight took place on 11th December 2009 and first entered service with the French Air and Space Force in September 2013.
-Along with the U.K. other operators include: Germany, Spain, Turkey, Belgium, Luxembourg and Malaysia.
+Designed by Airbus Military (now Airbus Defence and Space) the A400M's maiden flight took place on 11th December 2009 with the aircraft entering service with the French Air and Space Force in September 2013.
+Along with the U.K. other operators include Germany, Spain, Turkey, Belgium, Luxembourg and Malaysia.

 The A400M was nicknamed ‘Grizzly’ by the Airbus test crews, but when the aircraft entered service with the RAF in 2014 with No.'s 24, 70 & 206 Squadrons, all at Brize Norton, the RAF adopted the name ‘Atlas’.

-With a crew of two pilots and a loadmaster, the Atlas features a full glass cockpit, a fly‑by‑wire flight control system with side‑stick controllers and a flight envelope protection system, the latter which prevents the pilot from making control commands which could exceed the aircrafts structural and aerodynamic operating limits.
+With a crew of two pilots and a loadmaster, the Atlas features a full glass cockpit, a fly‑by‑wire flight control system with side‑stick controllers and a flight envelope protection system, the latter which prevents the pilot from making control commands which could exceed the structural and aerodynamic operating limits of the aircraft.

-The Atlas has the ability to carry 37,000kg (81,600lb) payload over 2000 nautical miles (2,302 miles or 3,704km) to established and remote airfields or short unprepared/semi‑prepared strips.
+The Atlas can carry 37,000kg (81,600lb) payload over 2,000 nautical miles (2,302 miles or 3,704km) to established and remote airfields or short unprepared/semi‑prepared strips.
 It can operate in many configurations from carrying troops and/or cargo to medical evacuation.
-Cargo can be delivered by landing, or parachute extraction from the aircrafts rear ramp.
+Cargo can be delivered by landing, or parachute extraction from the aircraft rear ramp.
 Paratroopers can be despatched from the ramp or from dedicated exit doors.